Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: Frequentist treatment of the likelihood ratio

 The use of $Q$ for interval setting differs significantly from the ordinary ``Neyman construction'', since here the observable test statistic $Q$ depends on the hypothesis about the searched parameter $s$.
 Therefore instead of vertical lines in the plots $s$ versus $\hat{s}$ like $[\mathrm{C}_i, \mathrm{D}_i]$ plotted in Fig. \ref{FMLConfBelt} one has to consider curved inclined trajectories in the plots $s$ versus $\ln{Q(s)}$.
 These trajectories can even cross each other.
-The picture can be weird enough, but at the absence of nuisance-parameter uncertainties the coverage (possibly conservative) can be proven by similar way as described earlier for FML.
+The picture can be weird enough, but in the absence of nuisance parameter uncertainties the coverage (possibly conservative) can be proved in a way similar to that for FML, see Section \ref{FML_introduction}.
+Note, that one cannot use $P( \vec{n} | s)$ instead of the full ratio $Q$ by Eq. (\ref{CLs_form-1}) for calculations by Eq. (\ref{CLs_form-11}), because in the general case such an approach does not satisfy the condition (ii) of the Proposition VII from Ref. \cite{Neyman_37}.